Set and Event Medical Provision

 What’s Changing?

-It’s been the case for many years that many different healthcare activities are subject to regulation and inspection by the CQC.
+It’s long been the case that many different healthcare activities are subject to regulation and inspection by the CQC.
 For example, treatment of disease, disorder or injury, diagnostic and screening procedures and transporting people in ambulances are the main activities that can impact productions and events, but there are many more.

-First Aid and Occupational Health have always been (and remain) out of scope of CQC registration requirements but these are very tightly defined and it’s easy to cross the line between ‘first aid’ and diagnosis or treatment (there’s more on First Aid and Occupational Health below).
+First Aid and Occupational Health have always been (and remain) out of scope of CQC registration.
+However, these are tightly defined categories, and in practice it is easy to move beyond first aid into assessment, diagnosis or treatment that may fall within TDDI (see further guidance below).

-Until now there have also been exemptions for temporary healthcare at sporting or ‘cultural’ events, and treatment provided in sports grounds or gyms, but these exemptions are being removed later this year.
+Until now there have been specific exemptions for temporary healthcare at sporting or ‘cultural’ events, and treatment provided in sports grounds or gyms, but these exemptions are being removed.

-Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope because these would still be classed primarily as workplaces, not events with public access or participation.
+Film and TV productions with crew and cast only (even with some extras or contributors) remain out of scope in most cases because these would still be classed primarily as workplaces, not events with public access or participation.

 What This Means In Practice

-The government is removing the exemption under Schedule 1, paragraph 4(3)(f) and (g) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 which previously excluded temporary healthcare at sporting and cultural events, and care provided at sports grounds or gymnasiums from CQC scope.
+The government is removing the exemption under Schedule 1, paragraph 4(3)(f) and (g) of the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+These provisions previously excluded certain event-based healthcare from CQC regulation.
+From 6 December 2027, this exemption will no longer apply.

 | Scenario | CQC Scope (after exemption removed) |